epoptes/epoptes/README.md

 ### 2023-06-27

-In Manjaro, functions that relied on `get-display` such as screen broadcasting were broken due to a missing xwininfo dependency.
+On Manjaro, functions that relied on `get-display` such as screen broadcasting were broken due to a missing xwininfo dependency.
 Instead of adding the dependency in the PKGBUILD file, replace it with xprop which is preinstalled.

+### 2023-06-28

+Screen locking on Manjaro worked fine, but unlocking didn't.
+After a lot of debugging, this was pinpointed in the `client-functions > background` function, which returned the wrong pid when /bin/sh was a symlink to bash.
+Prefixing the call to `./lock-screen` with `exec` returned the correct pid.
+This was also added in `start_stop_benchmark`, to properly kill `iperf`.